wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 ### Attestation

 The Transfer event above is missing an important detail.
 While the program on Chain B can trust the message to inform it of token lockup events, it has no way to know what the token being locked up actually is.
 The address alone is a meaningless value to most users.
-To solve this, the Token Bridge supports token attestation.
-Chain A emits a message containing metadata about an address, which Chain B can store in order to learn the name, symbol, and decimal precision of a token address.
-The message format for this action is as so:
+To solve this, the Token Bridge supports *token attestation*.

+For a Token Attestation, Chain A emits a message containing metadata about a token which Chain B may use to persist the name, symbol, and decimal precision of a token address.

+The message format for this action is as follows:

 ```rust
 u8         payload_id = 2   // Attestation